LEARNING OBJECTIVES

 1 m = 100 cm and 1 cm = 10 mm

-\ 1 m = 100 x 10 = 1 000 mm
+1 m = 100 x 10 = 1,000 mm

 The larger unit is kilometer (km).
-1 km = 1 000 m
+1 km = 1,000 m

 (ii) Measurement of Small and very small distances

-1. The Vernier Caliper
+The Vernier Caliper

-A Caliper is a mechanical device used to determine small lengths with reasonable accuracy.
+A caliper is a mechanical device used to determine small lengths with reasonable accuracy.

-Types of Vernier Callipers
+Types of Vernier Calipers

-There are two types of Vernier Callipers
+There are two types of Vernier Calipers:

-1. Simple caliper (commonly called Engineer’s caliper) and
+1. Simple caliper (commonly called Engineer’s caliper)

 2. Complex vernier